What is a POS system? If you’re a small business owner, chances are you’ve heard of a point of sale (POS) system.

 Any retailer can attest that regardless of how much square footage you have, there is never enough space.
 Retailers in metropolises such as New York City where space is at a premium and a minimum, know these pains all too well.

-A mPOS solution like an iPad cash register not only gives you a smaller footprint at your checkout area, but it also gives you the opportunity to take the checkout to your customers on the floor.
-The industry term for the latter is line busting, and it’s an excellent way to provide a faster, more efficient checkout process and a positive customer service experience.
+A mPOS solution like an iPad cash register, or one that runs on Android devices, not only gives you a smaller footprint at your checkout area, but it also gives you the opportunity to take the checkout to your customers on the floor.
+The industry term for the latter is line busting, and it’s an excellent tactic that savvy retailers use to provide a faster, more efficient checkout process and a positive customer service experience.

 Now that you have a good handle on what POS software is and the features you need for your business, let’s talk about the hardware.